DavidHe1127/Mr.He_HandBook/DevOps/AWS/EKS/service.md

 Exposes the Service externally using a cloud provider's load balancer.
 NodePort and ClusterIP Services, to which the **external load balancer** routes, are automatically created.

-When using AWS, this will create a NLB which proxies LV4 traffic to all EC2s of the TargetGroup tied to it and then via NodePort Service to all pods.
-To work with LV7 traffic, create an `ingress` resource.
+In the context of AWS, creating a `service` of `loadbalancer` type which creates a NLB which proxies LV4 traffic to all EC2s of the TargetGroup tied to it and then via NodePort Service to all pods.
+To work with LV7 traffic, create a K8S `ingress` resource.

 Remarkable downside is each service will have a dedicated load balancer created for it resulting in large bills.